isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_01_string_manipulation/02_wordle/_index.md

 ```
 {{< /expand >}}

-## Success Claim 2: Correct User Guess
+## Success Crtieria 2: Correct User Guess

-The game outputs if the user has successfully guessed the word and the game stops.
+**Sucess Crtieria:** The game outputs if the user has successfully guessed the word and the game stops.

 {{< expand "Solution" >}}